Mr1Skeletoner/printColored/README.md

 use strings in any case (digit or alphabet, use string)

-if both the given values are digits, it will print all available formats between the min and max values
+if both the given values are digits, it will print all available formats between the min and max values provided

 else, it will print all available formats in the dictionary